Japan Airlines Business Class Review: Is it Worth It?

 The highest cabin on our flight was business class so there was no first class cabin.

-The business class cabin is configured in a 2-2-2 staggered layout meaning that even if you are seated next to someone, you get a decent amount of privacy, especially if you raise the partition in between the seats.
+This particular business class cabin was configured in a 2-2-2 staggered layout meaning that even if you are seated next to someone, you get a decent amount of privacy, especially if you raise the partition in between the seats.

 Even the middle seats looked like a pretty great option given the staggered layout.